-Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that the product does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms "SHOULD" or "SHOULD NOT" implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term "MAY" implies that the product does not follow the prescription.

-<1> Section 3.1.1: An implementation MAYcan generate session keys and encrypt them with the server public key immediately before sending an NKPU request via DHCP.
-If public-key cryptography or symmetric key generation is unavailable in the implementation'simplementation's boot environment, then an implementation MUSTneeds to use pre-generated session keys encrypted with the server public key.
+<1> Section 3.1.1: An implementation can generate session keys and encrypt them with the server public key immediately before sending an NKPU request via DHCP.
+If public-key cryptography or symmetric key generation is unavailable in the implementation's boot environment, then an implementation needs to use pre-generated session keys encrypted with the server public key.